tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 </p>

 > The skyrocketting usage of Kubernetes and containarized workloads over the past years has led to new attack vectors.
 > The number and sophistication of attacks targeting cloud-native environment is booming.
-While containers and Kubernetes security can be hard and require security professionals to update their skillsets, a bunch of tools and products have rised to target these new threats cope with the elasticity and scalibility of these new workloads.
+While containers and Kubernetes security can be hard and require security professionals to update their skillsets, a bunch of tools and products have rised to target these new threats and cope with the elasticity and scalibility needs of Kubernetes workloads.
 > Some of these products include Trivy, Qualys, Clair, Anchore, Snyk, a myriad of good open-source tools and, the one we will investigate in this post, Microsoft Defender for containers.

  <p></p>